Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Introduction

-Last but not least, extensive numerical comparisons are made between the performance of the SAIC and several other benchmark schemes in terms of the optimality of the expected risk/return, for the two-agent rendezvous \footnote{Due to the complexity issues explained in section \ref{Numerical results - Section}, the numerical results are limited to two-agent scenarios.} problem.
-It is shown that when rate constraints are in place, SAIC is of significant advantages over the benchmarks.
-In particular, we observe a very tight gap between the performance of SAIC and the optimal control strategy under perfect communications.
+Last but not least, numerical experiments are carried out on a geometric consensus problem to compare the performance of SAIC with several other benchmark schemes in terms of the optimality of the expected return, for a multi-agent scenario \footnote{ Due to the complexity related issues explained in section \ref{Numerical results - Section} \& \ref{sec: conclusion}, the numerical results are limited to two-agent and three-agent scenarios.}.
+It is shown that when communication bit-budgets are in place, SAIC is of significant advantage over the benchmarks.
+In particular, we observe a very tight gap between the performance of SAIC and the optimal control strategy where only the latter runs over perfect communication channels and the former runs over bit-budgeted channels.